jpke/spaced-rep-deploy/README.md

 ## Motivation

-* This is a demonstration of using a spaced repetition algorithm for learning new content.
+This is a demonstration of using a spaced repetition algorithm for learning new content.
 The idea is to repeatedly review learning material, while basing the repetition frequency of each concept on the number of prior successfull recalls.

-* Concretely, consider five items to learn, A, B, C, D, E. Each question starts with an mValue of 1.
+Concretely, consider five items to learn, A, B, C, D, E. Each question starts with an mValue of 1.

-* Item A is reviewed first.
+Item A is reviewed first.
 A.mValue = 1.
 * If the user recalls item A, successfully:
 * A.mValue is set to 3
 * A is put in ahead in the queue by A.mValue spaces.
   * The queue would now become: B,C,D,A,E
   * If the user recalls A correctly when presented with again:
     * A.mValue is doubled (to 6 in this case)
     * A is put ahead in the queue by A.mValue spaces.
 * If the user fails to correctly recall item, A, it is put ahead in the queue by A.mValue spaces.
-    * The queue would instead become: B,A,C,D
+  * The queue would instead become: B,A,C,D,E
 * Item B is assessed next, with the same outcomes possible.
 * This process continues as the queue is iterated through.